M-Croghan/DSA-Practice/src/data_structures/linkedlists/overviewLinkedLists.md

 # OVERVIEW OF LINKED LISTS
 ## INTRODUCTION
-A Linked list is a sequential list of nodes, each of which two pieces of information:
+A Linked list is a sequential list of nodes, each of which holds two pieces of information:
 - A Value: data stored in the node.
 - Pointer(s): A reference to the next node in the list.
-  - A doubly-linked list maintains 2 pointers one to the previous node & the next node.
+  - A doubly-linked list maintains 2 pointers, one to the previous node & the next node.

+Linked Lists are null terminated, which means that the _next pointer_ of the last name will be set to _null_, indicating the end of the list.

+It is important to highlight that pointers are merely a reference to a location in memory.
+When a value is created and a variable is assigned to it, any other variable assigned to the same value, will in fact be pointing to the same address in memory.
+When a reference to a value is removed, and an object no longer has any references pointing at it, the JVM will handle garbage collection and deallocate that memory space.

 ### Use Cases
 - Most common: